csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 Data collected through URL Historian is anonymized and used for academic purposes only.
 All collected data is securely stored on Amazon Web Services (AWS) and only accessible by CSMaP researchers.

-<p>For any questions on using the extension, requesting data deletion or other technical problems, please reach out to <a href="mailto:nyu-smapp-engineers@nyu.edu"> nyu-smapp-engineers@nyu.edu</a></p>
+For any questions on using the extension, requesting data deletion or other technical problems, please reach out to <a href="mailto:nyu-smapp-engineers@nyu.edu"> nyu-smapp-engineers@nyu.edu</a></p>
-<p>For any questions regarding the use of the extension, the data we collect, or the research projects that your data will be used in, please contact <a href="mailto:csmap@nyu.edu">csmap-surveys@nyu.edu</a> for assistance.</p>
+<p>For any questions regarding the use of the extension, the data we collect, or the research projects that your data will be used in, please contact <a href="mailto:csmap@nyu.edu">csmap-surveys@nyu.edu</a> for assistance.

 	<h2>Configuring the plug-in</h2>